Jeffrey-Sarnoff/ArbFloats.jl/README.md

 An `ArbFloat`, when viewed, looks just like an extended precision floating point value; yet when mapped through mathematical functions, transforms as an extended precision floating point interval.
 Their confluence clarifys what distinguishes obtained value from calculated value.

-An `ArbFloat` is a transparent value, neither misleading nor leading, with an invariant intrisic semantic context.
+An `ArbFloat` is a transparent value, informing while neither misleading nor leading.

 ####About Arb